Advances in Alzheimer’s research with brain organoids technology

 Modeling neurological diseases with human brain organoids

 Although most prior research has been conducted using animal models, those have not always proven effective.
 Animal brains do not completely resemble human brains.
-For example most mammalian brains do not generate amyloid and tau proteins associated with the development of Alzheimer disease.
+For example most mammalian brains do not generate amyloid and tau proteins associated with the development of Alzheimer.
 A human brain organoid model simulates molecular processes associated with Alzeheimer’s disease pathology like the aggregation of amyloid and tau protein as well as abnormalities in endosomes.

 Cerebral organoid cultures provide an invaluable in vitro method to investigate brain disorders while alleviating sampling and ethical issues associated with studies on real human brain cell culture.

-So far modeling of neurodegeneration with the help of has been conducted for different types of conditions: Alzheimer’s disease, Parkinson’s disease, Huntington's disease, autism, Zika virus infection and Creutzfeldt-Jakob disease.
+So far modeling of neurodegeneration with the help of organoids has been conducted for different types of conditions: Alzheimer’s disease, Parkinson’s disease, Huntington's disease, autism, Zika virus infection and Creutzfeldt-Jakob disease.

 AI-algorithms provide for more efficiency in brain organoid image analysis